nuuuwan/news_lk3_data/README.md

 *2024-07-03 11:47:00* · [`adaderanalk`](https://www.adaderana.lk/news/100264/teaching-positions-in-national-schools-awarded-to-over-1700-graduates) · `en`

-President Ranil Wickremesinghe presided over the appointment ceremony at Temple Trees a short while ago, where 60 individuals were appointed to Grade III general employee positions in the Sri Lanka Education Administration Service.
+President Ranil Wickremesinghe presided over the appointment ceremony at Temple Trees this morning (03), where 60 individuals were appointed to Grade III general employee positions in the Sri Lanka Education Administration Service.

 Additionally, teaching positions in national schools were awarded to 1,706 graduates and 453 English diploma holders, according to the President’s Media Division (PMD).

-◼️
+Addressing the event, President Wickremesinghe stressed the importance of those entering the teaching profession dedicating themselves to the future generation, noting that education in a country cannot thrive without discipline.

+He declared that no one would be permitted to disrupt school education between 7.30 a.m. and 1.30 p.m. and that he has directed the Attorney General to consider further measures to ensure this.

+The president, who requested that everyone prioritize children’s education, also asked the opposition not to support acts of sabotage.

+...

 [Data](articles/2330c925.json)